khoirullutfipratiwi/MSIB-K2-KelasAwanPintar/summary_exercises/README.md

 ## All Hands-On Practices
-This is a summary of all practices from Let's Start Coding until Don't Repeat Yourself
+This is a summary of all practices from material 1, Let's Start Coding, until material 6, Don't Repeat Yourself.